Operation Shylock: Analysis

-Roth's "confession"
+Purported veracity

 In March 1993, Roth maintained the veracity of his novel to The New York Times Esther B. Fein, who wrote, "Operation Shylock, Roth insists with a post-modern straight face, is a 'confession,' not a novel, and he means for us to take this every bit as seriously as the contents labels demanded by the strictures of the Food and Drug Administration.
 'The book is true,' Roth said the other day.
 'As you know, at the end of the book a Mossad operative made me realize it was in my interest to say this book was fiction.
 And I became quite convinced that it was in my interest to do that.
 So I added the note to the reader as I was asked to do.
 I'm just a good Mossadnik.'"
+Debra Shostak considers that the autobiographical presentation led readers to "want to know if the events, ranging from the plausible to the implausible, happened verifiably."